 Hex Basics

-This tutorial is intended for users with an Editor, Manager, or Admin role and includes features only available on the Enterprise plan.
+This tutorial is intended for users with an Editor, Manager, or Admin role.

 This tutorial covers the basics of getting started as an Editor in Hex.
 We'll cover key concepts to help you confidently start building analyses in Hex.
 Once you’ve reviewed the basics of this tutorial, check out Hex Advanced to level up.